-41.8 Conclusion
+8 Conclusion

-We have presented a framework, based on the JICOS API, for developing distributed branch-and-bound computations.
-The framework allows the application developer to focus on the problem-specific aspects of branch-and-bound: the lower bound computation, the upper bound computation, and the branching rule.
+We have presented a framework, based on the JICOS API, for developing distributed branch and bound computations.
+The framework allows the application developer to focus on the problem-specific aspects of branch and bound: the lower bound computation, the upper bound computation, and the branching rule.
 Reducing the code required to these problem-specific components reduces the likelihood of programming errors, especially those associated with distributed computing, such as threading errors, communication protocols, and detecting, and recovering from, faulty compute servers.

 The resulting application can be deployed as a distributed computation via JICOS running, for example, on a beowulf cluster.
-JICOS [31] scales efficiently as indicated by our speedup experiments.
-This, we believe, is because we have carefully provided (1) for divide-and-conquer computation; (2) an environment that is common to all compute servers for computation input (e.g., a TSP distance data structure, thereby reducing task descriptors) and a mutable shared object that can be used to communicate upper bounds as they are discovered; (3) latency hiding techniques of task caching and prefetching; and (4) latency reduction by distributing termination detection on the network of task servers.
+JICOS [5] scales efficiently as indicated by our speedup experiments.
+This, we believe, is because we have carefully provided 1) for divide-and-conquer computation; 2) an environment that is common to all compute servers for computation input (e.g., a TSP distance data structure, thereby reducing task descriptors) and a mutable shared object that can be used to communicate upper bounds as they are discovered; 3) latency hiding techniques of task caching and pre-fetching; and 4) latency reduction by distributing termination detection on the network of task servers.

-Faulty compute servers are tolerated with high efficiency, both when faults occur (as indicated by our fault tolerance performance experiments) and when they do not (as indicated by our speedup experiments, in which no faults occur).
+Faulty compute servers are tolerated with high efficiency, both when faults occur (as indicated by our fault tolerance performance experiments), and when they do not (as indicated by our speedup experiments, in which no faults occur).
 Finally, the overhead of task servers is shown to be quite small, further confirming the efficiency of JICOS as a distributed system.

-The vast majority of the code concerns JICOS, the distributed system of fault-tolerant compute servers.
-The Java classes comprising the branch-and-bound framework are few, and easily enhanced, or added to, by operations researchers; the source code is cleanly designed and freely available for download from the JICOS web site [27].
-Our branch-and-bound framework may be used for almost any divide-and-conquer computation.
-JICOS may be easily adapted to solve in a distributed environment any algorithm that can be defined as a computation over directed acyclic graph, where the nodes refer to computations and the edges specify a precedence relation between computations.
+The vast majority of the code concerns JICOS, the distributed system of fault tolerant compute servers.
+The Java classes comprising the branch-and-bound framework are few, and easily enhanced, or added to, by operations researchers; the source code is cleanly designed and freely available for download from the JICOS web site [1].